taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 | 9 | $-0.033$ | $-0.039$ | $-0.020$ | $-0.026$ | $-0.001$ |
 | $\infty$ | $-0.033$ | $-0.038$ | $-0.020$ | $-0.018$ | $-0.012$ |

 These are exact values computed in rational arithmetic, with no simulation noise.
-For $n=12$ at $M=7$, the Player 2 advantage is $-0.030$, which is larger in magnitude than Zwick's perfect-recall value of $-0.020$.
+For $n=12$ at $M=7$, the Player 2 advantage is $-0.030$, larger in magnitude than Zwick's perfect-recall value of $-0.020$.

-At very low $M$, memory is too constrained for strategy to matter and Player 1's first-mover advantage dominates.
-At high $M \ge n,$ the model recovers Zwick exactly.
+At very low $M$, memory is too small for strategy to matter and Player 1's first-mover advantage dominates.
+At high $M \ge n$, the model recovers Zwick exactly.
 ## 8. Simulations

 The exact DP gives values and optimal moves, but simulations show how strategies perform against one another and let me explore settings where exact analysis is unavailable, such as fluctuating capacity and asymmetric players.